 Step 4.
 When is the Dehydrated Enchilada Sauce Done

 After 24 hours, maybe more, of total dehydrating time, the enchilada sauce should be fully dehydrated.
-If not, let it go another several hours and check again.
+If not, let it go for several more hours and check again.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.